domarmstrong/blocks/README.md

 // Start a console timer
 console.time('total');

-blocks.forEach(data, {
+blocks.forEach(data, 50, function each(item, i) {
-    block: 50, // How long am i allowed to block for in ms.

-    each: function (item, i) { // Run blocking code for each iteration of the loop until var div = document.createElement('div');
+    // Do some slow blocking thing for each item like creating lots of DOM var div = document.createElement('div');
     div.className = 'block';
     div.textContent = item;
     fragment.appendChild(div);
-    },

-    afterBlock: function (item, i) { // After 50 ms has passed run this function
+}, function onBlock(item, i) {
+    // Once the timeout is reached, onBlock is run before handing back to the event loop
-        // item, i, will be the same values as passed into the last iteration of each console.log('block', i);
+    // item, i, will be the same values as passed into the last iteration of each container.appendChild(fragment);
-        container.appendChild(fragment);
-    },
+}).then(function () {

-    after: function () { // Once the loop has finished run this console.timeEnd('total');
+    // Once all iterations have finished the promise is resolved console.timeEnd('total');
-    }
 });
 ```